Package 'slca'

 std.err

-a matrix of standard errors corresponding to the regression coefficients.
+A matrix of standard errors corresponding to the regression coefficients.

 vcov

-the calculated variance-covariance matrix for the regression coefficients.
+The variance-covariance matrix of the regression coefficients.

 dim

-the dimensions of the coefficients matrix.
+The dimensions of the coefficients matrix.

 ll

-the log likelihood of the regression model.
+The log-likelihood of the regression model.

 References